pagehop/api.pagehopapp.com/source/page-loop-js.md

 # pagehop API (page-loop.js)

-All data obtained from getter methods is immutable.

-## pagehop.init(query, options, max, scrapeScript, systemMeta)
+## pagehop.init(query, options, max, scrapeScript, systemMeta, hops)

 This method is used by Pagehop, to preset the environment for running your page-loop.js